brainfoolong/rcon-web-admin/README.md

 # RCON Web Admin | Alpha

-RCON Web Admin as a powerful web interface to control your RCON server, e.g: for Rust game servers, but not limited to.
+RCON Web Admin as a powerful web interface to control your RCON server.
 Every RCON server will work.

 The most powerful feature is that this web admin can run on a server, raspberry pi or another device that is online 24/7.
 It does all jobs for you, even if you are not connected to the interface.
 You can install it almost everywhere.